 My name is Amy Zerba (pronounced ZER-bah).
-I am a copy editor at The New York Times in Manhattan, where I edit stories for the web and print.
-I am a hybrid journalist — my journalism experience is rooted in print yet I have completely embraced the web, mobile journalism and social media.
+I am a senior staff editor at The New York Times in Manhattan, where I produce stories for the web.
+I am a hybrid journalist.
+My journalism experience is rooted in print yet I have completely embraced the web, mobile journalism and social media.

-I follow technology news, am a cheerleader for cool start-ups, and find zen in a good cup of hot chai tea.
-I build websites and teach myself software for instructional purposes and for fun.
-I’m fascinated by the beauty of data visualization and what our smartphones can do.
-Silly, yes, but with the right company, it makes for enjoyable conversations.
-I have an affinity for video stories that move me emotionally but, more importantly, tell stories about interesting people.
-I often get lost in thought about this and that.
-I have the occasional bruises from running into things to prove it.
+I follow technology news, am a cheerleader for cool start-ups and find zen in a good cup of hot chai tea.
+I build websites and teach myself software for fun.
+I’m fascinated by the beauty of data visualization and all the things our smartphones can do.
+I have an affinity for video stories that move me emotionally and tell stories about interesting people.
+I often get lost in thought and have the occasional bruises from running into things to prove it.

 I have a bachelor’s degree in journalism and a bachelor’s in English, a master’s in journalism (all from the University of Florida) and a Ph.D. in journalism from the University of Texas at Austin.